 Despite its normally talented cast of leads, who have all delivered solid work in the past, I MELT WITH YOU is one movie that’s a must to avoid for anyone, literally anyone, as its lead characters will undoubtedly be melting together for an eternity in Hell.

+I MELT WITH YOU follows four supposedly average American middle-aged males.
+They are: high school writing teacher named Richard, a doctor named Jonathan whose entire practice revolves around selling prescription drugs illegally, a financier named Ron who’s about to be arrested, and their homosexual friend, Tim, who’s mourning his unexplained part in the death of his lover five years earlier.
+The four men signed a mysterious blood oath while in college 25 years ago.
+As they engage in a numbing array of drugs, alcohol, and sexual behavior, glimmers of their inner hopelessness seep through and it appears the movie might wind up exploring how off-track they are.
+Instead, the story winds up completely romanticizing the men’s behavior, which ends in suicide.
 The premise in I MELT WITH YOU is pointlessly bleak and vile.
 The four male leads are obnoxious, repellent examples of the worst humanity has to offer.
 Also, the almost nonexistent, lengthy storyline takes a full hour to have any narrative drive.
 Finally, I MELT WITH YOU ends up romanticizing the suicidal behavior of its vile lead characters, who will undoubtedly be melting together for an eternity in perdition.